Consultancy Agreements

 tidman-icon-blue

-There are many questions to be considered when entering into a consultancy agreement.
-Your consultant may make use of materials that infringe other people’s IP rights when carrying out work for you.
-In the event this happens, you would be liable for any infringement so it is important to ask questions to check that the consultant understands IP.
+Consultancy agreements are used by businesses to engage the services of an individual without forming an employment relationship.
+There are many questions to consider when entering into a consultancy agreement.
+A consultant may make use of materials that infringe other people’s IP rights when carrying out work for you.
+In the event this happens, you would be liable for any infringement so it is important to ask questions to check that the consultant understands IP and have the necessary legal protections in place.

-In terms of the agreement with your consultant, contractor or freelancer, we will ensure you have the following legal protections in place:
+All our consultancy agreements will ensure you have the following legal protection in place:

-• Assignment of ownership of all IP from your consultant to your business
+• Assignment of ownership of all intellectual property from your consultant to your business

-• Appropriate warranties and indemnities to manage the risks of IP infringement
+• Appropriate warranties and indemnities to manage the risks of intellectual property infringement

 • Confidentiality obligations to ensure any business critical information and know-how shared with your consultant remains confidential